Mount Sinai Morningside: New campus

 In March 1891, a committee was established to search for a new site.
-George Macculloch Miller, who had led the purchase of the Cathedral of St. John the Divine's land in Morningside Heights, had been interested in a partnership with St. Luke's Hospital for five years.
-By 1892, Miller had convinced the hospital to purchase the site directly north of the cathedral, between 113th and 114th Street.
-The arrangement was expected to be mutually beneficial for both institutions.
+George Macculloch Miller, who had led the purchase of the Cathedral of St. John the Divine's land in Morningside Heights, was interested in a partnership with St. Luke's Hospital.
+In 1892, Miller convinced the hospital to purchase the site directly north of the cathedral, between 113th and 114th Street.
+The arrangement was expected to be beneficial for both institutions.
 An annual report from St. Luke's lauded the proximity to Morningside Park, immediately to the east, as well as its elevated location on top of the Morningside Heights plateau.
 The acquisition proved difficult, as St. Luke's had to take land from eight landowners.

 The building committee headed a design competition for the project, in which eighty firms participated.
-Five prominent architects Heins & LaFarge, James Brown Lord, George Edward Harney, James Renwick Jr., and Charles W. Clinton, were offered $400 to submit designs.
+Five prominent architects — Heins & LaFarge, James Brown Lord, George Edward Harney, James Renwick Jr., and Charles W. Clinton — were offered $400 to submit designs.
 Renwick and Clinton declined to enter the competition, and other architects submitted plans without receiving compensation.
-Most of these schemes worked to harmonize the hospital's design with the Gothic Revival style of the cathedral.
+Most of these schemes harmonized the hospital's design with the Gothic Revival style of the cathedral.
 The competition was mildly controversial: the Real Estate Record and Guide said that because competitors could not use pseudonyms, the judges could more easily identify the architects that they favored.
 The commission was ultimately given to Ernest Flagg.
 His proposal was the only design that deviated significantly from the cathedral's design, as it was in the French Renaissance Revival style.
 Flagg likely benefited from favoritism: he had been described as a "surrogate son" of Cornelius Vanderbilt II, who was part of St. Luke's executive and building committees, and had no previous design experience.
 Though the building committee initially had reservations about the selection, it appointed Flagg and Charles Clinton jointly as architects for the project, with the stipulation that the committee could revise the plan at any time.

 St. Luke's began work on the project in May 1893 and sold their Fifth Avenue building the next month.
 In the initial round of construction, five pavilions were constructed.
 The project was beset by delays and disputes due to Flagg's combativeness toward suppliers: he objected to the quality of such materials as the marble, steel, and stained glass.
-The hospital's trustees expressed concerns, because they had promised to leave the old building by July 1894.
+The hospital's trustees expressed concerns because they had promised to leave the old building by July 1894.
 Despite this, the trustees chose to remain within part of its Fifth Avenue campus and turn the rest over to the new owners, the Union Club of the City of New York.
 In December 1895, the old building stopped accepting patients.
-The following month, the first patients started to move into the new building.
+The following month, the first patients started moving into the new building.
 Construction was not completed until late 1896.
 The total cost of construction was $1.7 million.